Questa schermata consente al tuo monitor di risparmiare energia. Clicca ovunque per tornare alla navigazione

 CDP has provided the beneficiaries with immediate resources on favourable conditions to fund specific projects identified by the regions, with the sums to be disbursed as the work progresses.

-CDP manages funds on behalf of the Ministry of the Environment and Protection of Land and Sea (MATTM), which are used to increase the energy efficiency of school buildings, the so-called Kyoto Fund 3.
-This fund grants subsidised loans to public owners of properties used for school education - including nursery schools - university education and art, music and dance schools.
-CDP has already signed agreements under the fund with beneficiaries worth over 63.6 million euros and applications for funding requests are open until 30 June 2018.
+CDP manages funds on behalf of the Ministry of the Environment and Protection of Land and Sea (MATTM), which are used to increase the energy efficiency of school buildings, the so-called Kyoto Fund 3 and 4.
+These funds grants subsidised loans to public owners of properties used for school education - including nursery schools - university education and art, music and dance schools.
+CDP has already signed agreements under the fund with beneficiaries worth over 85,3 million euros.

-Finally, in February 2017, as one of the urgent measures for the people afflicted by the earthquakes of 2016 and 2017, the Italian government allocated resources to local financial institutions to check the seismic vulnerability of publicly owned school buildings and for the design of any seismic retrofitting interventions, allocating at least 20% of resources to local authorities in the regions most badly hit by the earthquakes of 2016 and 2017.
+This agreement is part of the measures adopted by the Italian government to help the populations affected by the 2016 and 2017 seismic events, allocating the aforementioned financial resources to the seismic vulnerability assessment of publicly owned school buildings and for the design of any seismic retrofitting interventions, allocating at least 20% of resources to local authorities in the regions most badly hit by the earthquakes of 2016 and 2017.